DavidG8168/Personal_Site/README.md

 # Personal_Site
-Small site with my image and semi-resume.
+Small site with my image and semi-resume using HTML and CSS.